 Decision Step

-Use this step to evaluate an expression to return True or False
+Use this step to evaluate an expression to return TRUE or FALSE.

-Last published at: March 16th, 2025
+Last published at: August 18th, 2025

 Description:

-This step evaluates an expression and returns True or False.
+This step evaluates an expression and returns TRUE or FALSE.

 Inputs